 2) If your plants are too large to easily transplant, before bringing them indoors and do a thorough inspection for insects and diseases.
 Remove any damaged or diseased growth.
 To force insects to the surface for removal, soak the container in a large tub of very warm water for about 15 minutes and then remove any insects that may be surfacing.

-3) Tropical plants like cannas and caladiums don’t do well dry heat so unless you have a particularly moist room, your success with these may be limited.
+3) Tropical plants like cannas and caladiums don’t do well in dry heat so unless you have a particularly moist room, your success with these may be limited.
 If you’re still determined to give it a try, group moisture loving plants together and place them on a waterproof tray that has a 1-2” layer of gravel.
 Fill the tray with water, just a bit below the top of the gravel, and place the containers on top.
 Check the water level regularly.

 4) Before a hard frost, take cuttings of plants that easily root easily in water such as coleus, begonias, geraniums, and plectranthus (our favorite variety is “Mona Lavender”).
 Once they send out roots, you can plant them up to use as houseplants.
 These plants can get leggy, so rotate them regularly to keep them from stretching too far in any direction.
 You can also pinch them back a bit to encourage a bushier growth, rooting any long stems that you cut off.